bitpay/bitpay-checkout-for-woocommerce/readme.txt

 == Changelog ==

+= [2.2.16] - 2018-08-20 =
+* Fixed expired (unpaid) invoices should not decrease the stock (#88)
+* Fixed the Bitpay payment plugin was called to process an IPN message but could not retrieve the order details for order_id (#87)
+* Fixed unclear error message when doing payments below BitPay minimum (#85)
+* Fixed after installation of the BitPay Woocommerce plugin v2.2.12, an openssl_decrypt error pops up (#82)
+* Set transactionSpeed to medium for all invoices.
+This simplifies the plugin configuration.

+= [2.2.15] - 2018-04-12 =
+* Fixed Compatibility with BitPay's upcoming API changes (May 1st 2018)

 = 2.2.14 =
 * (fixed via PHP package update) Price must be formatted as a float (#78)
 * Fixed WC 2.5 compatibility, with get_billing_email() error (#83)